yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # Review the binary's permissions after running 'chmod' command:
 ls -l
 # Are there Xs in the pemrissions section of the result?
-If so then move to the next step:
+If so then move to the next step

+# Verify it runs now
+./chainctl_linux_x86_64 --help

 # The path env
 echo $PATH